mate-android-testing/mate-commander/README.md

 * It is handy to have the `apktool` installed, see https://ibotpeaches.github.io/Apktool/.
 You can run `apktool d <path-to-apk> -o <output-folder> -f` to decode an APK.
 Then, you can read for instance the package name from the file `AndroidManifest.xml`, it's within the first few lines.
-* It is also wise to have a keystore for signing APKs (right now `signAPK.sh` is using Android's default debugging keystore).
-  This step is mandatory whenever you modify an APK, e.g. instrument it with coverage information.
-Follow the steps at https://stackoverflow.com/questions/10930331/how-to-sign-an-already-compiled-apk.
-Once you have a keystore, you need to adjust the file `signAPK.sh`.
-After that, you can sign an APK by supplying the path of the APK as a command line argument.

 Finally, you can invoke the `commander.py` as follows:
 `python3 commander.py apps/<package-name>.apk`